Tanayshri123/cloud-vibecoder/README.md

 > **AI-Powered Code Generation & Repository Management**

-Cloud Vibecoder is an AI powered development tool that transforms natural language into real software.
-It automatically creates and updates GitHub repositories, generates full implementation plans, writes code with GPT 4, and executes changes in secure cloud environments.
-Track progress in real time and instantly review pull requests or new repos with commits and branches already set up.
+Cloud Vibecoder is a full-stack mobile application that uses AI to automatically generate code, create repositories, and implement features based on natural language descriptions.
+Built with React Native (Expo) and FastAPI, it leverages GPT-4 and E2B sandboxes for intelligent code generation.

 ## ✨ Key Features